dictionaria/teanu/raw/intro.md

 Altogether, my linguistic exposure to the language of Teanu was about 29 days in total.
 But thanks to my knowledge of nearby Vanuatu languages, and to a linguistic questionnaire I had designed (François 2019), I&nbsp;was able to speak and understand Teanu early enough to hold conversations and record naturalistic samples of the language.

 My methodology in the field combined language learning, targeted elicitation, and the recording of spontaneous speech in the form of conversations or narratives.
 Out of the 73 items I recorded in Teanu, 43 were narratives; I transcribed 22 of these with the help of native speakers, yielding a digital corpus of 18,800 words.
-Among those transcribed texts, <a href="https://tiny.cc/AF-ark_Teanu" target="_blank">several are displayed online</a>, in open access (_Pangloss collection_, CNRS).
+Among those transcribed texts, <a href="https://tiny.cc/AF-ark_Teanu" target="_blank">several are displayed online</a>, in open access (_Pangloss Collection_, CNRS).
 The same archive hosts the valuable recordings I made <a href="https://pangloss.cnrs.fr/corpus/Lovono?lang=en&mode=pro" target="_blank">in Lovono</a> and <a href="https://pangloss.cnrs.fr/corpus/Tanema?lang=en&mode=pro" target="_blank">in Tanema</a>.

 &nbsp;
 <div style="clear:both;"></div>